salrashid123/googlapps-sso/README.md

 10. The IDP will authenticate **ANY** user in your apps domain so if you have a user called user1@yourdomain.com, enter in 'user1', any password and yourdomain.com in the IDP login screen
 11. If successful, you will get redirected to the SAML POST binding screen so  you can see the actual XML signed POST text.
-12. Click contineu and if the sigatures and validUntil= parameters are ok, you will be logged in as user1
+12. Click continue and if the sigatures and validUntil= parameters are ok, you will be logged in as user1

 If you want to generate your own keypairs: